dpelle/vim-LanguageTool/README.md

 This variable specifies the language code to use for the language tool checker.
 If undefined, plugin tries to guess the language of the Vim spelling checker 'spelllang' or v:lang.
-If neither works, plugin defaults to English US (en-US).
+If neither work, plugin defaults to English US (en-US).
-For languages with variants (currently English German and Portuguese), it is necessary to specify the variant in order for LanguageTool to signal spelling errors.
+For languages with variants (currently English, German and Portuguese), it is necessary to specify the variant in order for LanguageTool to signal spelling errors.
 In other words, with  :set spelllang=en  LanguageTool only signals grammar mistakes whereas with  :set spelllang=en_us LanguageTool signals